Set up Zabbix Monitoring for RavenDB Cloud

 Before we start deploying Zabbix in Docker, make sure you have the following prerequisites ready.

 If you encounter any problems installing or starting Docker, refer to the official Docker documentation.
-RavenDB Cloud instance is available here.
+A RavenDB Cloud instance is available at ravendb.net/cloud.
 In this article, we are using Windows.
 Remember to change commands if needed according to your operating system.

 Setup